bitrise-io/devcenter/_articles/en/reviews/managing-build-artifacts.md

       }
     }

-As you can see from the above response, when calling this endpoint, build artifact slugs get generated which you can use for updating, deleting or viewing a specific build artifact of an app's build.

-Let's have a look at a specific build artifact!
+You can use the generated build artifact slug/s from the response output with other build artifact endpoints where the build artifact slug is a required parameter.

 ## Retrieving a specific build artifact's data

-Now that all the build artifact slugs are at hand, you can pick one and get more details on the artifact.
+Now that the build artifact slugs are at hand, you can pick one and get more details on the artifact.

 Example `curl` request: